These pages will be updated whenever I get an interesting question that other

 during practice or at games.
 Covering earrings with tape is not allowed.

 NO EXCEPTIONS.
 Please encourage your daughter to defer piercing her ears

 until after the season has concluded.

 Metal and plastic hair clips are not allowed on the field for practice or

 during a game.
 Players with long hair may wish to wear soft hair ties such

 as "Scrunchies".
-The referee shall decide if an article of clothing is unsafe.
+The referee will decide if an article of clothing is unsafe.

 The referee shall decide when to stop play to take care of an injury.
 At the younger ages (Jamboree, U6, and U8) the referees are encouraged to stop play

 immediately.
 Older players may attempt to feign an injury as a tactical move, or may "bounce back" from a minor fall.
 As a courtesy, a team is

 encouraged to kick the ball out of play, as the referee can most easily deal with the injury at that time.
 If a serious injury occurs, the referee will

 stop play as soon as he / she is aware of the injury.